wwxFromTju/Arena-Baselines/README.md

 <img src="./images/crossroads.png" align="middle" width="2000"/>

-## Status: Beta
+## Status: Pre-release

 We are currently open to any suggestions or pull requests from the community to make Arena a better platform.
-Some features mentioned in the paper may not yet available, since we are trying to make the codebase more consistent and just re-structured the project.
+Some features mentioned in the paper may not yet available, since we are trying to make the code more consistent and just re-structured the project.

 ## Updates